Harley Exhaust System Design

-LSR 2-1 exhaust designs employ forms of merge collectors,
+All LSR 2-1 exhaust designs employ forms of merge

-venturi-shaped baffles and our cnc machined exhaust port venturis to
+collectors, venturi shaped baffles and our cnc machined exhaust

 Tribute engines.
-In addition, we offer special 4 bolt flanges for both
+In addition, we offer special 2 and 4 bolt

 One item often overlooked is the exhaust port gasket.
 All LSR exhaust systems require mandatory billet gaskets except for our S&S “SA” and S&S “B2” designs which can be run without gaskets.
 This prevents a woven gasket from blocking the exhaust flow.

 Fashion Victim or Performance With Style

 It takes a complete approach to properly address